TaqyNafis/CW2024-AnantaTaqyNafis/readme.txt

    - Added `pauseLevel()` function to pause gameplay and show the pause menu image.
    - Added `resetLevel()` function to reset the level to Level 1.
    - Modified projectile firing to check if Space key is enabled.
+   - Made class to not be able to return NULL
+   - replace `EventHandler<KeyEvent>()`with Lambda
+   - replace method refrence for `updateActors` and `RemoveDestroyedActors` with lambda
+   - simplify 'collect(toList())' to be replaced with 'toList()'

 7. **LevelView Class**
+   - Added bottom, middle, and top layers to root nodes for better asset separation and remove root variable.
+     - Bottom layer: Background image
+     - Middle layer: Updatable actors (plane, projectiles)
+     - Top layer: GUI elements (life counter, game over image, etc.)
    - Replaced individual win/lose image position variables with standardized `IMAGE_X_POSITION` and `IMAGE_Y_POSITION`.
    - Added dark overlay background and pause menu to level view.
    - Added `SCREEN_WIDTH` and `SCREEN_HEIGHT` for dark overlay.